d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 then it means that the associated instances are equally likely to come from either one of the two distributions.
-On the other hand, any instances that can be well discriminated should be significantly over/underweighted accordingly.
+On the other hand, any instances that can be well discriminated should be significantly overweighted or underweighted accordingly.
 For simplicity’s sake assume that we have an equal number of instances from both distributions, denoted by $\mathbf{x}_i \sim p(\mathbf{x})$ and $\mathbf{x}_i' \sim q(\mathbf{x})$ respectively.
 Now denote by $z_i$ labels which are 1